racc00nb1tes/Roleplaying/README.md

 Characters I usually roleplay as for Undertale are Papyrus, Alphys, Napstablook, and Frisk.
 The other characters I have made for Undertale are Chara, Sans, Grillby, Mad Mew Mew, Temmie, Toriel, and Undyne.

 Characters I usually roleplay as for Dream SMP are c!Charlie and c!Tommy.
-The other characters I have made for Dream SMP are c!Quackity, c!Niki, c!Purpled, and c!Hannah.
+The other characters I have made for Dream SMP are c!Quackity, c!Niki, c!Purpled, and c!Hannah, as long as Tommy's moth Clementine and his spider Shroud.

 I can roleplay as another character then the ones I frequent, but I most likely won't be as good at it.